Suggested links

 When you drink more than what your body can process in an hour, you begin to experience “drunkenness.”
 However, if the alcohol level in the body gets too high, it can lead to an alcohol overdose.

-Alcohol Poisoning Statistics
+Alcohol Poisoning Facts and Statistics

 According to the Centers for Disease Control and Prevention (CDC), between 2010 and 2012, an average of six people died a day in the U.S. from alcohol poisoning.